-If your dating app of choice has been blamed for the rise of STDs in some states, it might be time to move on to the next best pickup scene; whistling at girls outside convenience stores.
-But on a serious note, if you are indeed on the market, you should try one of the best dating apps for people over 40.
+If your dating app of choice has been blamed for the rise of STDs in some states, it might be time to move on to something more reputable, like Match.com.

-There’s no good explanation for a wallet chain.
-Worried about losing your wallet?
-Unless you’re biking through rough mountain terrain, your concerns are unfounded.
-And if you’re biking through rough mountain terrain, what do you need a wallet for?
+There's no good explanation for a wallet chain.
+Unless you're biking through rough mountain terrain, you shouldn't be worried about losing your wallet.

 At your age, you should be more concerned with thread counts than whether your sheets have a cool illustration of Han Solo.
-And while we’re on the subject of beds…
+Just because you can buy them on Amazon, doesn't mean you should.
+And while we're on the subject of beds…

 A Bed without a Frame

-If you’re just out of college and living with three other guys in a city apartment, a mattress on the floor is fine.
-(At least you’ve graduated from a futon.)
-But unless your life goal is to be a character in a Tom Waits song, you’re way too old to not be investing in the entire bed.
-And if you’re living a truly transient existence, check out these 10 Cool Campers That Beat a Hotel Room Any Day.
+If you're just out of college and living with three other guys in a city apartment, a mattress on the floor is understandable.
+But unless your life goal is to be a character in a Tom Waits song, you're way too old to not be investing in the entire bed.
+C'mon, you're a 40-year-old man; you've had decades to figure out the whole raised bed thing.

 The only person allowed to wear skinny jeans over the age of 40 is Iggy Pop.
 End of story.